vinaysannaiah/OpenCV_Projs/README.md

 ## 3. Smile Detector

   -- Here I have developed a program which detects the user's smile by using the reference of their face.

+  -- Initially we try to detect the face using our face_detector program.

+  -- Once the face gets detected, we shall take face ase our region of interest to reduce the conputational power and detect the moth of the user.

+ -- When the user smiles, depending upon their lips movement a smile is detected using Haarlike features.

+ -- All the required xml files for the cascade detector has been uploaded in the working folder.